cswclui/katacoda-scenarios-1/msdb-001/step02.md

 ## SOMETHING TO THINK ABOUT

 If an essential principle of data design for microservices is that a microservice carries its own data, how can we get a microservice to scale into thousands of instances and yet provide data reliably.
-Running a lot of instances of the microservice using a text file for each service instance will work for trivial demonstration purposes, but in a production enviornment the burden of data access, even a read scenario, can be overwhelming.
+Running a lot of instances of the microservice using a text file for each service instance will work for trivial demonstration purposes, but in a production enviornment the burden of data access, even in a read scenario, can be overwhelming.

-***How can we apply the principle that a microservice carries its own data the "real world"?***
+***How can we apply the principle that a microservice carries its own data to "real world" situations?***

 ---